saru-tora/anansi/tutorial.markdown

 }
 ```

 `Topic::owner` checks if the user owns the topic. `handle_or_404!` is like `handle!`, but returns a 404 error if the record can't be found.
-Like before, for `edit.rs.html`, you can just reuse `login.rs.html`.
+Like before, for the template, you can just reuse `login.rs.html`.
 You can also have the link for it added in `show.rs.html` if the topic is the user's:

 ```html
 @block content {